 by Jeff LeClere

+Dangerously venomous.
 This is a small rattlesnake that measures 17 – 39 1/2 inches in length (Conant and Collins, 1991).
-It is VENOMOUS!
-There is a row of black or dark brown middorsal blotches on a lighter brown or gray background.
+There is a row of black or dark brown mid dorsal blotches on a lighter brown or gray background.
 There are two or three rows of small spots on the sides.
 All blotches and spots may be outlined in white.
 The blotches usually turn into rings on the tail.
 There are usually five rings that are 3 – 3 1/2 scales wide and 11/2 scales apart.
 There is a rather broad dark stripe from the eye past the angle of the jaw.
 The belly is mostly black with irregular white or yellowish marks.
 Melanistic specimens are known; these specimens are uniformly black dorsally and ventrally.
 There are usually some light markings on the chin and throat that remain, however.

-Massasaugas are stout bodied snakes with a triangular shaped head.
+Eastern massasaugas are stout bodied snakes with a triangular shaped head.
 The pupils are vertically elliptical and there is a heat sensitive pit located between the eye and nostril.
 This pit is larger and positioned lower on the face than the nostril.
 There is a rattle at the end of the tail.
 The rattle is comprised of a series of interlocking keratinous segments that make a buzzing noise when the tail is vibrated.
 The scales are keeled and the anal plate is single.

-This snake may be quite difficult to distinguish from the harmless fox and water snakes.
+This snake may be quite difficult to distinguish from the harmless western fox and water snakes.
 One may look for a rattle at the end of the tail, but massasaugas usually have small, dark rattles that are not always distinctive.
-Massasaugas will rattle with their tails off the ground (though not as high as other rattlesnake species).
+Eastern massasaugas will rattle with their tails off the ground (though not as high as other rattlesnake species).
 Harmless snakes that vibrate their tails must hold their tails close to the ground to produce noise.
 The best thing to do is leave it be if you are unsure of what species it is.

-Some references state that massasaugas are slow, sluggish snakes that are quite passive and slow to rattle or strike.
+Some references state that eastern massasaugas are slow, sluggish snakes that are quite passive and slow to rattle or strike.
 They rely on their coloration for camouflage to avoid detection.
-One may almost step on this snake before provoking a reaction from it.
+One may almost step on this snake before evoking a reaction from it.
 I have found that they are diverse in their behavior as some will rattle at the least provocation and strike repeatedly.
 One specimen, however was found after a friend had stepped right over it.
 It did not rattle until afterward when I tossed a cover board on it!
-The massasauga’s rattle is small, and sometimes can only be heard at relatively close distances.
+The eastern massasauga’s rattle is small, and sometimes can only be heard at relatively close distances.

-This snake is generally diurnal except during extremely hot weather.
+This snake is generally diurnal except during hot weather.
 They seem to enjoy warm overcast weather as this is the condition under which many specimens were found.
-Mornings are a good time to look for basking massasaugas.
-They take shelter under rocks, logs, pieces of bark, under piles of brush, muskrat houses, or in crayfish burrows.
+Mornings are a good time to look for basking eastern massasaugas.
+They may take shelter under rocks, logs, pieces of bark, under piles of brush, muskrat houses, or in crayfish burrows.